OK, Pitt fans, the cover is back ... let's make it work - Mash Viral

 At 11.59 p.m.
-Thursday, nine weeks or more since the announcement of the return of Pitt coverage, we have sold 898 H2P subscriptions toward our goal of 1,000.
+Friday, exactly 10 weeks after the announcement of the return of the Pitt cover, we sold 899 H2P subscriptions toward our goal of 1,000.

-We sold 16 Thursday.
-This included a wholesale purchase of 5 by my man Duck bolden in Virginia, but I have to say it was just as encouraging to see the 11 individuals.
-I can’t say it often enough: everyone means as much.
-Really.

 Wait, it’s better: since all the other Pitt fans will have 1000 covers, he will donate his matches one by one to Pitt’s students and soldiers.